Saranyajayakumaran/Expensify/README.md

 - Enable notifications:
         Enable notification when amount the total amount is reducing from income.
 - Monthly spread sheeet:
-        Enable monthls spreadsheet for every month to track the expense and income.
+        Enable monthly spreadsheet for every month to track the expense and income.
 - Multi currency support:
         Add support for multiple currencies and exchange rate conversions to accomodate users who travel internationally.
 - Mobile app enchancements: